 The Zondo commission is useful in its scope but is not the answer to the societal problem of corruption.
 (Oupa Nkosi/M&G)

 1. The ANC simply cannot pretend it isn’t on trial at the Zondo commission.
-It is.

 And it has, yet again, been found to be ethically wanting.

 2. Corruption isn’t primarily about the state despite the Zondo commission looking into ‘state capture’.